Accuracy of the Yee FDTD Scheme for Normal Incidence of Plane Waves on Dielectric and Magnetic Interfaces: FDTD boundary conditions

 \subsection{Dielectrics}

 Consider the interface of two dielectrics with relative permittivities~$\varepsilon_1$ and~$\varepsilon_2$.
-Let the relative permeability of both media be the same and equal to~$\mu$ (for generality of the problem formulation; $\mu$ is not necessarily equal to~$1$).
-Geometry of this model is shown in Figure~\ref{fig:Dielectrics-Interface}.
-On that scheme we suppose, that Medium~1 has an extend of~$b$ nodes, such that
+Let the relative permeability of both media be the same and equal to~$\mu$ (for generality of the problem formulation $\mu$ is not necessarily equal to~$1$).
+Geometry of this model is shown in Fig.~\ref{fig:Dielectrics-Interface}.
+On that scheme we assume that Medium~1 extends over~$b$ nodes, such that

 \begin{remark} Additionally, we emphasize that under our assumptions the source~$J$ of the incident wave is located in the first medium, so that \mbox{$s<b$}. \end{remark}

 \begin{remark} It should also be noted that the designations of the magnetic nodes in Fig.~\ref{fig:Dielectrics-Interface} and after this are shifted by a factor of~$1/2$.
 This is done only for convenience, as the meaning remains the same as in Fig.~\ref{fig:Yee-Grid}.
 Thus, here and further, the nodes~$E^q_z[p]$ and~$H^q_y[p]$ with the same spatial indexes~$p$ are actually shifted in space relative to each other by~$\Delta_x/2$. \end{remark}